nrwl/ci/README.md

 This means that you cannot do things such as embed additional Github actions within the workflow, or majorly customize the steps we have set up for you.

 If you find yourself needing to customize things beyond what is supported by Github reusable workflows, then the best way is to simply take a look at the source of the workflows within this repo [./.github/workflows](./.github/workflows) and use that as your starting point directly within your configs.

+> NOTE: Another really important limitation of these reusable Github workflows is that you are not allowed to pass data from the special `${{ secrets }}` namespace into the workflow you are invoking (i.e. `nrwl/ci`).
+If you find yourself needing to use secret values beyond the small number we have explicitly built support for, you will again need to use this project as inspiration, rather than using it directly.

 ## Example Usage